SMTorg/smt/doc/_src_docs/getting_started.rst

 Installing
 ----------

-To install the last tagged version of SMT:
+To install the latest tagged version of SMT:

 :code:`pip install smt`